hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 ![Workflow](../img/rnaseq_workflow_trimming.png)

+## Trimming Strategies

+Raw sequencing reads will often exhibit decreasing sequence quality at the 5' and 3' ends.
+Another common problem with the ends of the reads is contamination by adapter or vector sequences.
+We can improve the overall quality of our data by **trimming** the poor quality bases and adapter sequaences from our reads.

+Many trimming tools have been developed, but there are various strategies employed, and the tool or strategy chosen often relates to the personal preference of the user.

+Tools can perform sequence trimming using the following strategies:

+- one base at a time - remove base if it is below a certain quality threshold
+- sliding window approach:
+	- remove all bases in window if the average quality across a window size (e.g. 5 bases) is below a specific threshold
+	- remove bases in window if % good quality bases in a window is below a specific percentage (e.g. remove bases in window if % good quality bases ≤ 70%)
+- hard crop - remove a certain number of bases from the ends of all reads(e.g. remove 12 bases from all reads at 5’ end)
+- remove read if % good quality bases in whole read is below a specific threshold (e.g. remove read if % good quality bases ≤ 70%)
+- trim any left over adapter sequences (usually at 5’ end for SE)
+- remove read if the read length is below a certain threshold

-### Trimmomatic
+## Trimmomatic

-Now that we have an idea of the quality of our raw data, it is time to trim away adapters and filter out poor quality score reads.
-To accomplish this task we will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic).

-*Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* can be multithreaded to run quickly.
+We will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic) to trim away adapters and filter out poor quality score reads. *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* offers the option to trim reads using a hard crop, sliding window or base-by-base methods.
+It can also trim adapter sequences and remove reads if below a minimum length.
+In addition, *Trimmomatic* can be multithreaded to run quickly using a single, complex command.

 Let's load the *Trimmomatic* module: